dwijsb16/schobowlquestreact/docs/manualTests/UIElementTests/CoachesOnlyPageTests.md

 - [ ] Each card/option provides the correct action or information for coaches
 - [ ] Links/buttons within cards work as expected
 - [ ] Error messages are displayed for failed actions (if applicable)
+- [ ] Coaches page should have a list of all parents, players and coaches available to view/add/remove

 ## Navigation